 Due to needing to give chinchillas a dust bath several times a week, I’m a believer in just purchasing the 6-pound jugs, but that’s 100% your decision.

 It’s 100% natural dust and a trusted brand overall.
 It is my top recommended pick, thought the next one is almost the same.

-Ranked #2 Dust For Chinchillas- Kaytee Chinchilla Dust
+#2: Kaytee Chinchilla Dust

 Oxbow Poof Chinchilla is dust has been starting to make more of a name for itself in recent months.
 When I first adopted my chinchilla, I honestly don’t even remember this being an option.

-Regardless, due to this blog, I always want to provide the readers and followers the best information possible.
+Regardless, I always want to provide the readers and followers the best information possible.
 So when a reader brought it to my attention, I tried it.
 It is another great option for your chinchilla dust.

-Don’t Forget About the Chinchilla Dust Bath House
+Don’t Forget The Chinchilla Dust Bath House

-I’ve tried using a bowl, and surprisingly, it works decently, but the problem is that it causes a mess.
+I’ve tried using a bowl, and surprisingly, it works decently.
+The problem is that it causes a mess.
 I highly recommend ensuring you have a proper chinchilla dust bath house inside which to place the dust.

 The enclosed houses trap a lot of dust and debris, making your cleanup that much easier.
 I have a post on the best chinchilla dust bathhouses that you can see here.

 I currently use this chinchilla dust bathhouse (Link to Amazon)

-You can also refer to my post here about how to give a chinchilla a dustbath correctly.
+You can also refer to my post here about how to give a chinchilla a dust bath correctly.

 Can You Reuse Chinchilla Dust?

 Yes, you can reuse chinchilla dust.
 Make sure it’s still quality dust, and those poop droppings are strained from the dust.

 It’s as simple as that.
 It can be reused, and I do the same.
 No point in burning through additional dust if you don’t need too.

-Can Chinchilla Dust Be Left in The Cage?
+Can Chinchilla Dust Be Left In The Cage?

 Yes, chinchilla dust can be left in the cage but not without supervision.
 Chinchillas will overuse chinchilla dust left in the cage, causing their fur and skin to dry out.

 It may also cause dust to get inside of their food bowls and cause their cage to dirty up much faster than usual.
 Overall, you can leave chinchilla dust in the cage if necessary, but I do not generally recommend it.

 The only other big critical tip I have for you when it comes to purchasing the correct dust is to ensure you use it.
 5 years into owning my chinchilla and her dust bath is still her favorite thing to do.

 Not to mention, it helps keep your chinchilla clean and healthy.
 Outside of my recommendations above and that essential tip, just ensure you have some fun with it.

 It’s fun to watch and surely worthy of a quick video to send your family and friends.
 Also, always remember that a chinchilla is inside of their cage a good majority of the time.

 Some time out to roll in the dust is about all it takes for your chinchilla to build a bond and show affection towards you.

 Have you used any chinchilla dust not discussed above?
-Do you have different tips or advice you can share with the readers?
+Do you have different tips or advice you can share with other readers?

 Be sure to share your stories, thoughts, and concerns by dropping a comment below.

 As always, Chili and I appreciate you stopping by and reading.
 We will see you next time. 😊